Introduction

 Coolpix 5000

 A very nice camera - in black only - introduced in 2001.
-It has a 5 Mp. sensor and a nice 3xzoomlens with no less than three aspherical elements.
+It has a 5 Mp. sensor and a nice 3x zoomlens with no less than three aspherical elements.
 The focal length of the lens equals that of a 28-85mm. lens in 35mm-format.
-Pack with features like white balance setting, clear image mode, shutter speed up to 1/4000 sec., noise reduction mode and manual focus functions.
+Packed with features like white balance setting, clear image mode, shutter speed up to 1/4000 sec., noise reduction mode and manual focus functions.
 It has a built-in flash but takes nearly all Nikon Speedlights on its accessory shoe.
 Even up to nowadays standards a very sophisticated camera.

 Coolpix 5200